hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/108__shrImallalitAlAlitaH.md

 > remain . . . ?
 Any more "dEvadattaH" at all ?
 >

-​Unless you learn to use words correctly, I'm talking of Sanskrit words, I'm ignoring your post.
+Unless you learn to use words correctly, I'm talking of Sanskrit words, I'm ignoring your post.

 Expect my reply late, if you write now.
-​

 >